forseti-security/forseti-security/_docs/quickstarts/forseti-security/index.md

   then it checks if billing is enabled for your project.
       * If billing isn't enabled, follow the prompts to enable billing, then return to the command-line.
-  1. Next, the setup wizard automaticlaly enables required APIs:
+  1. Next, the setup wizard automatically enables required APIs:
       - Cloud SQL API
       - Cloud SQL Admin API
       - Cloud Resource Manager API
       - Admin SDK API
       - Deployment Manager API
+      - Compute Engine API
   1. Create a new service account or enter an existing service account for accessing GCP.
   1. Optionally create a new service account or enter an existing service